LHT082024/LHT082024/README.md

 ## About me
 - My name is Patrick and I'm currently a student at kodehode🖥️

-- currently I am learning c#🌱 and I really like making APIs 🧩
+-  I really like making APIs 🧩

+-  I am currently learning react🌱

 - Like an annoying child constantly asking "why?"
 I try to learn and<br/>
   understand how coding works and how different programs and software interact with each other.